 - Description - Put a description for your tag here, such as the type of content that it is associated with.
 The text entered here will be shown on the individual tag page on your site, which lists all the posts in a particular tag.

-- Hide Tag - This option allows you to hide a tag from all post listings and individual post pages.
-Also, the page with the hidden tag doesn't render.
+- Hide Tag - This option allows you to hide a tag from all post listings and individual post pages; this means that the specific tag page for the hidden tag will not be rendered to reduce the weight of your site.

 - Featured Image - The featured image usually appears at the top of the tag page and is also used as the tag-preview picture.
 To add a featured image to your tag you can either drag and drop an image onto the Featured Image box, or click on the Choose File button to open a file explorer window to select a photo from your computer.

-- Alternative Text - This option is only available if you have a featured image set.
+- Alternative Text - This option is only available if you have set a featured image.
 Here, you can add text that will be displayed if the image cannot load, or read by a screen-reader used by visually-impaired users to describe the photo.

 - Caption - Another featured-image-only option, text added here will be added as a caption under the photo.